jorroll/rschedule/README.md

 let pageTitle: string

 for (const collection of calendar.collections(args)) {
-  for (const occurrence of collection.occurrences) {
+  for (const date of collection.dates) {
-    const date = occurrence.schedule.date // arbitrary data property for you to use
+    const data = date.schedule.data // arbitrary data property for you to use

     data.name // 'My great event'